wyhitcs/team-letsencrypt/D3/variability_perspective.md

 - Input Method: There are two kinds of input method to choose: users can input a instruction from key board; users can also input the instruction from a pre-stored file.
 The second method is very convenient if there are a lot of instructions to input.

+####Plugin

+There are four kinds of Plugin in Let's Encrypt, they are used to cooperate with different web server in the users' machines.
+Notice that you can only use at most one of the plugin, you can not activate more than plugins simultaneously.

+- Apache Plugin: this plugin is used if the web server in a user's machie is Apache.
+- Nginx: this plugin is used if the web server in a user's machie is Nginx.
+- Webroot:Obtains a cert by writing to the webroot directory of an already running webserver, whatever webserver you are using.
+- Standalone:Uses a “standalone” webserver to obtain a cert.
+Requires port 80 or 443 to be available.
+This is useful on systems with no webserver, or when direct integration with the local webserver is not supported or not desired. manual	Y	N	Helps you obtain a cert by giving you instructions to perform domain validation yourself. nginx	Y	Y	Very experimental and not included in letsencrypt-auto.

 ###Feature Binding Time